What is an Arm’s Length Transaction?

 Due to both parties acting independently and in their self-interest, an arm’s length transaction is a transaction that closely matches the fair market value of the consideration.

 For example, consider a buyer and seller who are acting independently and do not know each other.
-In such a scenario, each party would want a price that maximizes their own welfare.
-The buyer would issue an offer as low as possible while the seller would issue an offer as high as possible.
+In such a scenario, each party wants a price that maximizes their welfare.
+The buyer would issue a bid as low as possible while the seller would issue an offer as high as possible.

 Each party would then use information available to them to bargain and eventually reach an agreement.
 Therefore, the price that the buyer and seller are willing to transact on would closely match the fair market value of the consideration.